EB-1C Inter-Corporate Green Card

 The employer in the United States will file a petition on Form I-140 for classification of an alien as a multinational executive or manager.
 This classification does not require a Labor Certification.
 The job offer from the perspective employer in the United States must include a statement indicating that the alien is employed in the United States in an executive or managerial capacity.
 Furthermore, the statement must clearly describe the duties performed by the alien.

 At Luis F. Hess, PLLC, located in Shenandoah, just north of The Woodlands and Houston.
 Luis F. Hess represents clients in Harris County, Montgomery County and the surrounding counties in Texas.
-An expeirenced immigration attorney in The Woodlands can help employers and their employees understand the requirements for the Form I-140 Petition Support Letter for the EB-1-3 Multinational Executive or Manager or the EB-1C.
+A skilled Texas immigration attorney in The Woodlands can help employers and their employees understand the requirements for the Form I-140 Petition Support Letter for the EB-1-3 Multinational Executive or Manager or the EB-1C.

 The Form I-140 support letter is for a multinational executive or manager under the employment-based first preference category.
 This letter is used by employers to support Form I-140 immigrant visa petitions to the US Citizenship and Immigration Services (USCIS).